The following is a lightly edited transcript.

 God Created Both Male and Female

 Wayne Grudem and I, in 1990–1991, edited this book.
 This book had been around for 24 years and it’s called, Recovering Biblical Manhood and Womanhood: A Response to Evangelical Feminism.
 Wayne and I and lots of others were fighting this battle in the 1970–1980s and it was bloody.
 I don’t get called anymore like I got called names in those days.
-My view to say Virginia Mollenkott was obscene and she said so at Bethel College where I taught and she came to speak saying that view is obscene.
+My view was said to be obscene.

 “The reason you exist as male or female is because God decided to do it that way.”